Search blog

 I have already thought that my brother would get the job. |

+“Think” is an irregular verb, which means its past forms do not follow the usual “-ed” ending pattern.
 Think past tense and past participle are: past simple of Think is Thought and Think past participle is Thought.
 Therefore, past perfect Think is Had Thought.

 III.
-How to conjugate the verb Think
+How to conjugate Think in English grammar

 1. In the tenses